 The Applicant's impacts analysis indicates that the majority of the properties in the study area can be characterized predominately as rural residential with several small-scale, owner-operated farm operations.
 The two (2) adjacent tax lots to the north are managed predominately for timber, with small portions of pastureland.
 The property to the south is managed predominately for pastureland and contains a forested area on the western portion.
 The adjacent property directly to the west is an approximately 124.0 acre tract that contains approximately 80.0 acres dedicated to a nursery and orchard that grows fruit, nuts, and flowering trees.
-The Applicant identified the larger scale agricultural operations located within the study area, which include Ditchen Land Company (approximately 951.3 acres predominately managed for pastureland), Byers Farm Holdings (approximately 156.9 acres predominately managed for pastureland and timber), Roserock, LLC (approximately 140 acres of vineyards), and Shudel Enterprises (approximately 198.3 acres predominately managed for a Christmas Tree operation).
+The Applicant identified the larger scale agricultural operations located within the study area, which include Ditchen Land Company (approximately 156.9 acres predominately managed for pastureland), Byers Farm Holdings (approximately 140 acres of vineyards), and Shudel Enterprises (approximately 198.3 acres predominately managed for a Christmas Tree operation).
 The Applicant also identified the smaller scale commercial farming operations in the study area such as Whitman Nursery, Northridge Vineyard, and X Novo Vineyard.